tinymce/tinymce/modules/oxide-components/TRANSITIONALCSS.md

     ```

 5. **Promote Shared Variables to Global Scope**\
 If a LESS variable is reused across multiple components, its corresponding CSS Custom Property should be made global.
-Component varaibles should not be cross-referenced in other components.
+Component variables should not be cross-referenced in other components.

 6. **CSS Color Calculations (Relative Colors)**\
     Here’s how to translate LESS color adjustments into modern CSS: